 catia colagioia

-There is a shifty logic applied to the objects she uses through her attempts to construct something physically unfamiliar yet already existent within her psyche.
-While her work possesses an uncanny, angelic quality, it also embodies the systems she references, and their by-products, their shoddy barriers, and their hypocriticalities.
-She applies care and repair as methodologies, tending closely to the desires of the objects she uses.
-There is a desire to carry the objects past their status as waste, and into a new territory, where they may allow their properties and histories to communicate in service of something larger.
+Her process is rooted in her traversal of Philadelphia, in her collection and resurrection of found objects and memories, often likening organic forms in the cityscape to our bodies: both held tenuously, and subject to the encircling pressures of modern systems.
+There is a shifty logic applied to the objects she uses through her attempts to construct something physically unfamiliar yet already existent within the collective psyche.
+While her work possesses an uncanny, angelic quality, it also embodies the systems she references, and their by-products, shoddy barriers, and hypocriticalities.
+She applies care, repair, and automatism as methodologies, instinctually relating and tending closely to the desires of the objects she uses.

 .....